NUWCDIVNPT/stig-manager/clientV2/docs/todos/common.md

   Current/New columns in `AssetStigImport/AssetStigPreviewStep.vue` (currently raw
   result strings, alphabetical) via `:sort-field="r => resultSortValue(r.currentResult)"`.

-- [ ] **CSV export gaps.**
+- [ ] **CSV export fidelity audit.**
-  `exportCSV` only exports columns with a `field`: the STIGs column (both Findings grids), the engine icon column, and asset labels are absent from exports, while decorated internal fields (`_rowKey`, `_engineDisplay`, …) may leak in.
-Audit actual export output; use `exportable` / `exportHeader` on Column.
-Likely applies to every grid using the decorate-rows pattern.
+  Every exporting grid now declares fields/export headers and cells go through `exportDisplayValue` (see reusable-components.md, CSV export).
+Remaining work is a grid-by-grid comparison of actual output against the legacy client's export for the same screen; `git grep -l ':dt=' -- '*.vue'` lists the tables.

 - [ ] **CSV exports omit the classification "Marking" column.**
-  The legacy client prepends a `Marking` header with `(${apiConfig.classification})` in every row (`client/src/js/ExportButton.js:134`); clientV2 grids use PrimeVue `exportCSV`, which has no such column anywhere.
-Product decision needed, then a shared fix (all grids), not per-feature.
+  The legacy client prepends a `Marking` header with `(${apiConfig.classification})` in every row (`client/src/js/ExportButton.js:134`); `exportDataTableCsv` has no such column.
+Product decision needed, then a single fix in `shared/csv.js`.

 ## Hardening (latent — not reachable today)